-A boil generally starts as a reddened, tender area that becomes firm and hard over time.
+A boil generally starts as a red, tender lump on the skin that becomes firm and hard over time.
 Eventually, the centre of the boil softens and becomes filled with pus that finally ‘forms a head’ and drains out through the skin.

 Other types of skin abscesses

 There are several other skin problems that can have similar symptoms to boils.

 - Cystic acne is where pus-filled lumps form beneath the skin’s surface when clogged oil ducts in the skin become inflamed.

 - Hidradenitis suppurativa is a condition where multiple cysts or abscesses form under the armpits and/or in the groin area due to inflammation of the sweat glands.

 - Pilonidal cyst is a specific type of abscess that develops in the crease of the buttocks, often resulting from an infected ingrown hair.
 Pilonidal cysts are more common in people who sit for long periods, for example those who drive long distances for a living.
 This type of abscess usually needs to be drained or treated surgically.

 If you have a painful, red lump on your skin that you are worried about, see your GP (general practitioner).
 It’s especially important to see your doctor if you develop a fever, if you have a boil on your face, or if you have a boil that is large or getting worse.

 Your doctor will ask about your symptoms and how long you’ve had them.
 They will also want to know whether you have had boils before.
 They will usually be able to diagnose a boil by examining the affected area.

 If your doctor lances and drains your boil (see below) they may send samples to a laboratory to confirm the type of bacterial infection and which antibiotics would best treat it.